rundeck/rundeck/docs/en/manpages/man1/dispatch.md

 Note: The script file is copied to a temporary directory on the target machines (on unix it is /tmp and on Windows c:\windows\temp)

+## URL (-u) ##

+Downloads a URL and then dispatches it for execution as a script on the target nodes.

+*Examples*

+Execute a shell script available at a URL across the Nodes tagged "web":

+    dispatch -I tags=web -u http://ops.example.com/scripts/myscript.sh

+Note: The script file is copied to a temporary directory on the target machines (on unix it is /tmp and on Windows c:\windows\temp)

+The URL can contain property references expanded in the execution context.

 ## STDIN (-S) ##